dominicbeesley/blitter-vhdl-6502/doc/chipset.md

 The Blitter has facilities, not present on the Amiga, for "exploding" the mask data such that 1 bit per pixel masks can be used with 1,2 or 4 bits per pixel bitmap data.

+The packing of pixels on the BBC Micro depends on how many bits per pixel a mode has.
+It is assumed the reader is familiar with BBC Micro screen memory layout and pixel formats.

 ### Linear vs 6845